CCPM Dunedin Student Flats

 Q. What if some of us want to stay and some of us want to leave?

 A. For the existing fixed term tenancy to roll over to a periodic tenancy then the existing fixed term tenancy documentation must stay the same (ie all the same tenants).
 If some of you want to stay then talk to your landlord.
 Maybe there is an option where the ones who want to stay can find some others to move in as replacements (but this would be a new lease).

 Q. So if we all stay does that mean the rent stays the same?

 A. Not necessarily.
 If the landlord chooses to, they can raise the rent once in a 12 month period.

 Q. Why are there so few flats advertised for rent for next year?

 A. Landlords can’t advertise flats until the tenants have told them if they want to stay or not.
-So if you don’t want to stay in your flat next year then let your landlord know so they can advertise it.
-If tenants don’t let their landlords know, then there are going to be no flats available to rent.
+So if you don’t want to stay in your flat next year then please let your landlord know so they can advertise it.

-Q. What if everyone waits until November before they notify the landlord that they don’t want their flats?
+Q. What if everyone waits until November before they notify the landlord that they don’t want their flat?

 A. This would mean that flats would be advertised in November, meaning prospective tenants may have left Dunedin for the holidays without signing a flat, and they may need to travel back to Dunedin to view flats when they are advertised.

 Q. Where can I find the wording of the new rules in the Residential Tenancies Act?